Commercial Helicopters Market Size and Share

 By Number of Engines: Twin-engine reliability supports regulation-led growth

-Single-engine helicopters dominated 63.87% of 2024 turnover, largely due to training, agriculture, and private ownership segments.
+Single-engine helicopters accounted for 63.87% of the 2024 turnover, primarily due to the training, agriculture, and private ownership segments.
 Their cost efficiency keeps them attractive wherever regulations permit VFR day missions.
 Nonetheless, twin-engine variants are expanding at a 6.35% CAGR because regulators and insurers favour redundancy for flights over urban zones and water.
 This pattern is evident in the Gulf of Mexico and the South China Sea, where twin-engine requirements are already standard.

 Twin-engine platforms also underpin HEMS growth, as night and IFR operations demand two powerplants and full glass cockpits.
 The AW169, H145, and Bell 429 families secured triple-digit orders in 2024-2025, strengthening the twin-engine presence within the commercial helicopter market.
-As a result, the commercial helicopters market size attributable to twin-engine categories could top USD 4.2 billion by 2030.
+As a result, the commercial helicopters market size attributable to twin-engine categories is expected to exceed USD 4.2 billion by 2030.

 By Rotor System Type: Tilt-rotor designs target speed and range